rust-lang/rust/src/doc/rustc-dev-guide/src/backend/updating-llvm.md

 so we need to do a full update.
 There's a lot of stuff to do here, so let's go through each in detail.

-1. Create a new branch in the rust-lang/llvm-project repository.
+1. Create a new branch in the [rust-lang/llvm-project repository].
 This branch should be named `rustc/a.b-yyyy-mm-dd` where `a.b` is the current version number of LLVM in-tree at the time of the branch and the remaining part is today's date.
 Move this branch to the commit in LLVM that you'd like, which